opencadc/caom2/caom2-meta-sync/README.md

-# CAOM2 Meta Sync process
+# CAOM Meta Sync process

-Process to sync Observations from a CAOM2 repository service to a CAOM2 database.
-Process runs continuously exiting only when source queries return no results.
+Process to sync Observations from a CAOM repository service to a CAOM database.

 ## configuration